 In addition, the stock ownership guidelines require officers to hold for at least one year the "net shares" obtained from RSUs or PSUs or the "net gain shares" from the exercise of stock options.
 "Net shares" means the number of shares issued when RSUs vest or PSUs are earned, less the number of shares withheld or sold to pay applicable taxes.
-"Net gain shares" means the number of shares obtained from exercising stock options, less the number of shares
+"Net gain shares" means the number of shares obtained from exercising stock options, less the number of shares needed to cover the option exercise price and applicable taxes.

-After the one-year holding period, officers may sell net shares or net gain shares; however after the sale, they must continue to meet the prescribed minimum stock ownership quideline level.
+After the one-year holding period, officers may sell net shares or net gain shares; however after the sale, they must continue to meet the prescribed minimum stock ownership guideline level.